ejunior/modern_cmake_samples/README.md

 # pman_cmake

-This project is a sandbox to learn how to structure a C++ project using Modern CMake (3.5)
+This project is a sandbox to learn how to structure a C++ project using Modern CMake (3.5+)

 - DEPENDENCIES:
    - CMake 3.5
    - BOOST
    - Allegro 5.2

-   - compatibility:
+- intended compatibility:
    - GCC(linux) or
     - MinGW (Windows/Linux)
     - MSVC
     - clang (OSX)

 - PROJECT OBJECTIVES:
    - Requirements:
       - build and install its dependecies correctly on Linux, Windows and OSX.
+        -does not worked as members of the project.
+We should install accordingly to each dependency
       - minimal dependency management
       - export libraries (and use it as internal dependencies)
       - modules with different built configurations